jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

         - Namespace (product or system to which the resource is associate)
         - Environment
         - ResourceName
-- After you start using Terraform, you should only use Terraform to manage your IAC.
+- After you start using Terraform, you should only use Terraform to manage your IaC.
     - When a part of your infrastructure is managed by Terraform, you should never manually make changes to it.
 Otherwise, you not only set yourself up for weird Terraform errors, but you also void many of the benefits of using infrastructure as code in the first place, given that the code will no longer be an accurate representation of your infrastructure.
     - If you created infrastructure before you started using Terraform, you can use the terraform import command to add that infrastructure to Terraform’s state file, so that Terraform is aware of and can manage that infrastructure.
     - Note that if you have a lot of existing resources that you want to import into Terraform, writing the Terraform code for them from scratch and importing them one at a time can be painful, so you might want to look into a tool such as [Terraforming](http://terraforming.dtan4.net/), which can import both code and state from an AWS account automatically.